ajpocus/notes/content/posts/the-forest-and-the-trees.md

 What I do is, I go deep into the forest, and start worrying about tagging trees deep in the heart of the forest, instead of first splitting the larger chunk into smaller pieces, smaller parcels of land.

 To use another metaphor, I'm doing a depth first search when I should be doing a breadth first search.
-Occasionally, the problem happens in reverse, too.
+Occasionally, the problem happens in reverse, too, where I'm so overwhelmed by decisions that I can't dive into one in particular (but that's rare).

 I'm seeing this crop up, more and more, as I try to build micro apps.
 I helped build [Vennly](https://venn.ly) with the ever-wise guidance of [my friend Dane](https://v1labs.com), but we very carefully scoped things so that my habit of diving into the deep end and not coming up for air wouldn't affect us so much.
 I wouldn't get into so many rabbit holes.